Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Results and Discussion

-Furthermore, examining the band structure of the 24A2-S system (Figure~\figref{fig3}{3b}) reveals that the sandwiched semiconducting AGNR array becomes part of the system, an effect that we already know about from the probability amplitude analysis.
-The electronic dispersion along the $\Gamma-$X $\mathbf{k}$-path, or the transverse modes of the AGNR array, indicates that there are no unhybridized flat bands.
-However, the bands exhibit dispersion.
-The site-resolved probability density of of the closest state (marked by arrow) to $E_F$ of the valence band, shows that the middle layer (shown by black filled circles in the inset) has a larger portion of the wavefunction, but other layers (blue filled circles) also host a considerable portion of it.
-Therefore, interpreting the results by decomposing them into their components is no longer possible.
-We also decouple the layers by considering only the in-plane (intra-layer) hopping term ($\gamma_0$) and setting other hopping terms zero; see Figure~\figref{fig3}{3c} where the linear bands are doubly degenerate, and the flat bands are due to the AGNR (along $\Gamma-$X).
+Furthermore, examining the band structure of the 24A2-S system, with wider semiconducting AGNRs, (Figure~\figref{fig3}{3b}) reveals that the coupling of the sandwiched semiconducting AGNR array becomes stronger, as by the modified dispersion of the first valence band.
+The $\abs{\psi}^2$ of the first valence band at K, indicates that the middle layer has a larger portion of the wavefunction, but other layers also host a part of it.
+We also decouple the layers by considering only the in-plane (intra-layer) hopping term ($\gamma_0$) and setting other hopping terms to zero; see Figure~\figref{fig3}{3c}, where the linear bands are doubly degenerate, and the flat bands are due to the AGNR array (along $\Gamma-$X).
+This helps show what should be expected in the case of non-interacting layers, i.e., one should be able to see the band structure of the AGNR alongside that of graphene.
+From panels \figref{}{3b} and \figref{}{3c} of Figure~\figref{fig3}{}, it can be concluded that the interlayer couplings play a significant role in tuning the band dispersion for this system.
+In particular, the steepness of the first valence band reduces comparing to narrow AGNRs, compare Figure~\figref{fig2}{2a} (or Figure~\figref{fig2}{2b}) with Figure~\figref{fig3}{3b}.
+Therefore, while it seems that a non-interacting picture works reasonably for a limited energy range for narrow semiconducting AGNRs, it fails for wider ones.

-The graphene sheet is almost transparent to visible light~\cite{Mak2008}, but GNRs are not~\cite{Denk2014}.
-Combining these systems can effectively change the electronic structure, which can be beneficial for photo- and electronic-related applications.
-For example, consider a situation in which a GNR with a 1 eV band gap is placed between two graphene sheets.
-In such a system, a photon with 1 eV energy can be effectively absorbed by the GNR and may faster become mobile via coupling with the neighboring layers.